PKRoma/miranda/miranda/plugins/tabsrmm/readme.txt

 aswell.
 If you don't, you'll receive an error message about a missing resource dll, and you won't see any icons on the toolbar and elsewhere.

-You can later change the icon pack at runtime (there is an option on the "tabs and layout" option page to load another icon pack).

 In general, there is no need to use the non-unicode version - the unicode release is far more tested and works with all known protocols.
 It also has an option to force sending and receiving ANSI messages only - this may help with some older or buggy clients and their sometimes broken unicode support.

 2. Some features:
 -----------------